COMMUNITY SERVICE AWARDS PROGRAM (SCAP)

 Our Nation has been profoundly shaped by ordinary citizen volunteers who give their time and energy to improve their community by helping others in need or supporting beneficial programs and activities that do.
 While it is right and appropriate that all volunteers be recognized for the good work they do, the committed efforts of correctional employee volunteers goes virtually unnoticed within the correctional community.
 Thus, the Maryland Correctional Administrators Association (MCAA) decided to establish the Community Service Awards Program (CSAP) to recognize and honor correctional employees and/or correctional organizations for their selfless efforts to better their communities.
 The MCAA CSAP will also honor correctional organizations that have implemented or supported a particular eligible non-profit program or activity that serves the needs of their community

-The intent of the MCAA is to celebrate exemplary volunteer service by correctional employees that are nominated by their colleagues and co-workers.
-Whether the correctional employees are those that have responded to a disastrous event or their service is a life long pursuit to help others, both forms of volunteerism serve to better our communities near and far.
+The intent of the MCAA is to celebrate exemplary volunteer service by correctional employees who are nominated by their colleagues and co-workers.
+Whether the correctional employees are those that have responded to a disastrous event or their service is a lifelong pursuit to help others, both forms of volunteerism serve to better our communities near and far.
 With every hour and every caring act, lives are made richer, communities stronger, and our profession prouder by the dedication and generous spirit of correctional employees.

 The theme for the second MCAA Community Service Awards Program (CSAP) is “Our Work Continues.”
-Hopefully the theme captures the spirit of what the Association seeks to accomplish as we annually pay tribute to correctional employees and organizations that have and will dedicate themselves to getting involved by addressing problems large or small in our local communities and beyond.
+Hopefully, the theme captures the spirit of what the Association seeks to accomplish as we annually pay tribute to correctional employees and organizations that have and will dedicate themselves to getting involved by addressing problems large or small in our local communities and beyond.

 Establishment of the Community Service Awards Program

-Thanks to a generous donation from ConMed Healthcare Management the MCAA CSAP was established in 2013 to acknowledge the outstanding contributions of correctional employees that volunteer their time, energy and other resources to eligible programs and activities that seek to improve their communities.
+Thanks to a generous donation from ConMed Healthcare Management the MCAA CSAP was established in 2013 to acknowledge the outstanding contributions of correctional employees who volunteer their time, energy and other resources to eligible programs and activities that seek to improve their communities.
 At the annual MCAA CSAP Luncheon correctional employees and organizations that go above and beyond to exemplify the true spirit of volunteers will be honored.
 The MCAA CSAP honors correctional employees individually or as a group who have volunteered within their local community, the State, across the country, or internationally.
 The awards will be presented to the honorees during a special ceremony and banquet.

-Purpose of the awards program is to:
+The purpose of the awards program is to:

 - Recognize and reward the extraordinary dedication and excellence of correctional employees who volunteer;

-- Encourage an ever increasing number of correctional employees to volunteer to support community service activities and outreach efforts;
+- Encourage an ever-increasing number of correctional employees to volunteer to support community service activities and outreach efforts;

-- Demonstrate MCAA’s commitment to volunteerism, community service and outreach to benefit our communities;
+- Demonstrate MCAA’s commitment to volunteerism, community service, and outreach to benefit our communities;

-- Recognize, celebrate and develop community service and outreach leaders and mentors among correctional employees;
+- Recognize, celebrate, and develop community service and outreach leaders and mentors among correctional employees;

-- Engage in the creation, organization, and/or mobilization of volunteers, groups or other resources that provide beneficial services to the community or some specific group of individuals in need;
+- Engage in the creation, organization, and/or mobilization of volunteers, groups, or other resources that provide beneficial services to the community or some specific group of individuals in need;

-- Encourage a sustained commitment to meeting long standing community needs or responding to a particular event or set of circumstances (i.e., an emergency need due to a natural disaster);
+- Encourage a sustained commitment to meeting long-standing community needs or responding to a particular event or set of circumstances (i.e., an emergency need due to a natural disaster);

 - Utilize unique and creative approaches to meeting community needs; and